Ali-Chebli/Ali-Chebli/README.md

 ### Hi there, I'm Ali Chebli

 I'm currently an AI student at the University of Malaya, deeply passionate about all things related to Artificial Intelligence and Machine Learning.
-My journey in studing AI is to learn and apply the latest technologies in the buiseness and AI field together.
+My journey in AI is to learn and apply the latest technologies in the buiseness and AI field together.

 ### About Me